spitfire05/svn-smf-hook/README.md

 ## Description

-SVN post-commit hook script postig commit info to Simple Machines Forum
+[Subversion](https://subversion.apache.org/) post-commit hook script posting commit info to [Simple Machines Forum](http://www.simplemachines.org/)

-You can use this script as post-commit hook of your svn repo, and it'll announce each commit as new topic on selected boards, designed to work with [Simple Machines Forum](http://www.simplemachines.org/).
+You can use this script as post-commit hook of your svn repo, and it'll announce each commit as new topic on selected boards.

+Tested to be compatible with Simple Machines Forum 2.0.x

+This script is continously developed, so be sure to check back for updated versions! :smile:

 The arguments are the default arguments accepted by svn post-commit hook:

 ~~~
 ./svn-smf-hook.py path-to-repo revision
 ~~~

-Tested with SMF 2.0

 ## Installation